-Alex Staniforth is a record-breaking endurance adventurer, motivational speaker, published author, brand ambassador and charity founder from Cheshire, who has never taken the conventional path to the top.
+Alex Staniforth is a record-breaking endurance adventurer, motivational speaker, author and charity founder from Cheshire who has never taken the conventional path to the top.

 As we re-align our summit and weather these unknowns, businesses face the challenge of maintaining high performance whilst protecting their most important asset – their people.

-At just 25, Alex Staniforth is no stranger to adversity and confronting challenges, having survived the two biggest disasters in Mount Everest history as a teenager.
+At just 25, Alex Staniforth is no stranger to adversity and confronting challenges, having survived the two most significant disasters in Mount Everest history as a teenager.

 Through the lens of adventure, ultra-endurance and mental health illness, his presentations explore resilience and inspire teams to:

-- Build the tools to stay resilient and productive during crisis and periods of high stress.
+- Build the tools to stay resilient and productive during crises and periods of high stress.

 - Proactively manage their physical and mental well-being.